 - Are you tracking the travel sweets you have in the car?

-- Are you tracking calories from drinks – and we don’t just mean alcohol, but soft drinks, energy drinks, milk in tea, squash and that old wolf-in-sheep’s-clothing, flavoured water?
+- What about tracking calories from drinks – and we don’t just mean alcohol, but soft drinks, energy drinks, milk in tea, squash and that old wolf-in-sheep’s-clothing, flavoured water?

 - Are you tracking the food you finish off kid’s/partner’s/colleagues’ plates?

-- Are you tracking the stuff you eat on the move?
+- What about the stuff you eat on the move?

 - Are you tracking the right amounts – e.g. was it really a 100g serving or are you choosing that because it helped you fit your calorie goal?

-- Are you tracking the calories for the right meal?
+- And are you tracking the calories for the right meal?
 A good rule when you can’t find something in MFP is to pick the second most calorific on the list.
 It’s painful but it keeps you from selling yourself short.

 Naturally, this goes double for leaving things out on purpose because you know they don’t fit your calorie goal and you’ve allowed either shame or hubris to convince you to cover it up!
 We all fall off the wagon sometimes – better to plan cheat days/meals of course, but even that isn’t guaranteed to prevent one from overindulging when the opportunity arises.
 The important thing is to track even our failures, not with shame, but with purpose, to know where we went wrong and to use that to our advantage.
 Information is the key gents.

 MISTAKE #3 – TAKING OFF CALORIES FROM EXERCISE